aws/pg_tle/docs/03_managing_extensions.md

 * `name`: The name of the extension.
 * `default_version`: The version of the extension to use when `CREATE EXTENSION` is called without a version.
-* `description`: A more detailed description about the extension.
+* `comment`: A more detailed description about the extension.

 #### Example